 With so much riding on these professional's shoulders, clients must be careful in selecting an accountant who will do the bookkeeping for them.
 Accountants should possess certain characteristics that will allow them to do their jobs well.
 We've compiled ten traits of an accountant that we believe are very important.
 Take a look at this list and see if you agree.

 It's not enough to have a solid grasp of the basics.
-Accountants must constantly stay abreast with the industry's general accepted accounting principles or GAAP, as well as any changes in tax laws.
+Accountants must constantly stay abreast with the industry's generally accepted accounting principles or GAAP, as well as any changes in tax laws.
 Attending refreshers, going to conferences and seminars will help keep her up to speed on the latest in accounting trends.
 Technological advancements are also evolving at lightning speed, and turning away from these changes will be a huge disservice to clients and the business.

-Organized and structured
+2. Organized and Structured

 Staying on top of all the figures, paperwork, and data that accountants deal with daily requires good organization skills.
 It saves time because they have a system that allows them to find the information they need efficiently.
 Having a manageable structure to follow during their day to day work week frees up their energy and resources to analyze, research, and do their number-crunching duties without unneeded distraction.

-Accurate and detail oriented
+3. Accurate and Detail-Oriented

 These traits are crucial in the work accountants do.
 At the very least, the numbers they are working with have to be accurate and correct.
 Doing due diligence should be second nature to them, and not something that they need to be reminded with constantly.